dotnet/EntityFramework.Docs/CONTRIBUTING.md

 # Contributing to the Entity Framework documentation

-The process of contributing the articles and code samples for Entity Framework documentation site are explained below.
-Contributions can be as simple as typo corrections to as complex as new articles.
+The process of contributing articles and code samples to the Entity Framework documentation is explained below.
+Contributions can be as simple as typo corrections or as complex as new articles.

 ## How to make a simple correction or suggestion

-Articles are stored as ‘Markdown’ files in the repository.
-To make a simple changes to the content of a Markdown file, click the ‘**Edit**’ link in the upper right corner of the browser window.
-You might need to expand the '**options**' bar to see the ‘**Edit**’ link.
+Articles are stored as Markdown files in this repository.
+To make a simple change to the content of a Markdown file, click the **Edit** link in the upper right corner of the browser window.
+You might need to expand the **options** bar to see the **Edit** link.
 Follow the directions to create a pull request (PR).
 The EF team will review the PR and accept it or suggest changes.

 ## How to make a more complex submission